Cajun Crawfish Étouffée

 4. Add crawfish, crab boil, parsley, and cajun seasoning.
 Simmer until thickened.

-5. Serve hot over rice and top with more fresh green onions.
+5. Serve hot over white rice and top with more fresh green onions.

 Lauren holding an onion.